edxml/sdk/doc/event_type_factory.rst

 The EventTypeFactory class is also the base of the :class:`RecordTranscoder <edxml.transcode.RecordTranscoder>` class and its extensions.
 These classes combine ontology generation with event generation and are the most convenient way to generate EDXML data.

-Of course there are many more class constants that can be used to create more complex ontologies.
+Of course there are many more class constants corresponding to many other EDXML ontology features.
 These can be found in the below class documentation.
+More extensive examples of using an EventTypeFactory can be found in :doc:`transcoding` and in :doc:`edxml-modelling/intro`.

 edxml.ontology.EventTypeFactory
 -------------------------------